Skawennati + Jason Edward Lewis | ACAD Premier Visiting Speaker Series

 Her pioneering new media projects include the online gallery/chat-space and mixed-reality event, CyberPowWow (1997-2004); a paper doll/time-travel journal, Imagining Indians in the 25th Century (2001); and the machinimas TimeTraveller™(2007-2013), She Falls For Ages (2017) and The Peacemaker Returns (2017).
 These have been presented in Venice, Germany, New Zealand, Hawaiʻi, Ireland, China and across North America in major exhibitions such as “Now?
 Now!” at the Biennale of the Americas; and “Looking Forward (L’Avenir)” at the Montreal Biennale.
 Her award-winning work is included in both public and private collections including the National Bank of Canada, Eiteljorg Museum of American Indians & Western Art, Global Affairs Canada and the Montreal Museum of Contemporary Art.

 Born in Kahnawà:ke Mohawk Territory, Skawennati is Kanien'kehá:ka of the turtle clan.
 She holds a BFA from Concordia University in Montreal, where she resides.
 She is Co-Director, with Jason E. Lewis, of Aboriginal Territories in Cyberspace (AbTeC), a research network of artists, academics and technologists investigating, creating and critiquing Indigenous virtual environments.
 She also co-directs their Skins workshops in Aboriginal Storytelling and Digital Media.
-In 2015, AbTeC launched IIF, the Initiative for Indigenous Futures; Skawennati is its Partnership Coordinator.
+This year AbTeC launched IIF, the Initiative for Indigenous Futures; Skawennati is its Partnership Coordinator

 Jason Edward Lewis